Last Updated on August 31, 2022 by Erik Sullivan

 - When the drying cycle is completed, pull out your clothing as soon as possible to prevent new wrinkles.

-Melting Ice cubes Method:
+Melting Ice cubes Method

 This method is quiet similar to the previous method.
 However, it’s more efficient at removing wrinkles from a large batch of fabric.
 You’ll need some ice cubes and a dryer.